ke1vinaguilar/ActiveDirectoryLab/README.md

 <a href="https://www.microsoft.com/en-us/evalcenter/download-windows-server-2019">Windows Server 2019 ISO</a>
 <br />
 <br />
-Create a new virtual machine by clicking on "New" in VirtualBox, naming it "DC", and selecting the "Windows Server 2019" ISO file as the boot media: <br/>
+Create a new virtual machine by clicking on "New" in VirtualBox, and name it "DC": <br/>
 <img src="https://i.imgur.com/5bVPho9.png" height="80%" width="80%" alt="Active Directory Lab Steps"/>
 <br />
 <br />